-In June 2004, the SEC issued rules that permit certain highly capitalized broker-dealers that are part of a consolidated supervised entity ("CSE") to apply to the SEC for approval to use an alternative method for calculating net capital charges (the "CSE Rules").
-To obtain approval to calculate capital under the alternative method in the CSE Rules, a broker-dealer's holding company must consent, on a voluntary basis, to group-wide supervision and examination by the SEC and must have in place group-wide internal risk management controls and calculate capital in a manner generally consistent with the standards of the Basel Committee on Banking Supervision ("Basel II").
+The SEC issued rules that permit certain highly capitalized broker-dealers that are part of a consolidated supervised entity ("CSE") to apply to the SEC for approval to use an alternative method for calculating net capital charges (the "CSE Rules").
+A broker-dealer's holding company must consent, on a voluntary basis, to group-wide supervision and examination by the SEC and must have in place group-wide internal risk management controls and calculate capital in a manner generally consistent with the standards of the Basel Committee on Banking Supervision ("Basel II").
 The CSE Rules are intended to reduce regulatory capital costs for qualifying firms by permitting such firms to use proprietary mathematical risk measurement models for regulatory capital computation and internal control purposes.
+During fiscal 2005, MS&Co. applied to the SEC to calculate net capital under the alternative method as prescribed in the CSE Rules and received such approval effective December 1, 2005.
+During fiscal 2006, MS&Co. applied the CSE Rules.